NATIONAL PARK TRUST INTERNSHIP

-In addition to land projects, NPT’s mission is to cultivate the next generation of park stewards through our national youth programs.
+In addition to land projects, NPT also works to cultivate the next generation of park stewards through our national youth programs.
 NPT’s Buddy Bison Program is a national environmental youth education program that engages students PreK-8th grade from Title I schools with local, state, and national parks.
 Our Buddy Bison Programs currently support more than 200 Title I schools across the country.
 NPT also organizes Kids to Parks Day, an annual national day of play that connects kids and families with their local, state, and national parks.

 What You’ll Be Doing:

 - Assist with Kids to Parks Day 10th anniversary planning including but not limited to:

 - Blog writing